amino-os/Amino.Run/docs/code_study/DMList.md

 1. Initial placement is random as above.
 2. If the SO is a server only (incoming RPC's only)
-  * Server-side of DM keeps track of a sliding window of clients that have accessed it in the recent past (configurable), and a weighted average of latencies to each client (ideally using timestamps on the RPC requests, but that's subject to client-server closck skew, so we need to think more about this - probably need round trip delay from the server to the client instead).
+  * Server-side of DM keeps track of a sliding window of clients that have accessed it in the recent past (configurable), and a weighted average of latencies to each client (ideally using timestamps on the RPC requests, but that's subject to client-server clock skew, so we need to think more about this - probably need round trip delay from the server to the client and back instead).
 Terry: RPC latency is relatively easy.
 We can be measured it at client side by client side proxy of the DM.
 This latency includes server side latency (i.e. processing time on server) and the data transmitting time.
-This latency is a relative value so it will be not affected by clock skews.
+This latency is a relative value so it will be not affected by clock skews.  (quinton: Yes, but the client needs to propagate that data to the server somehow - that's what I was getting at.
+Se we either need to measure the latency at the server end, or find a way to propagate the latency data from the client to the server - or some other agent that knows the latencies from all clients, and can move the server appropriately).
+3. TODO...
+4. If the SO is a client only... (needs to be moved as close to all it's servers as possible).
+5. If the SO is both a client and a server (combination of client and server cases above - it seems that to do this properly we will need to build a call graph of the entire sapphire application, and optimize the whole graph.
+Something like [flow graphs](https://en.wikipedia.org/wiki/Flow_network) might prove useful.
+We have some existing research collaboration with [Ionel Gog](https://www.cl.cam.ac.uk/~icg27/) at Cambridge University on [this stuff](http://firmament.io/)).

-Placement decision is the hard part.
+Terry: Placement decision is the hard part.
 Suppose a sapphire object serves multiple clients.
 Moving the object close to one client may cause the RPC latency increase on other clients.
 We need to find a global optimal placement for the Sapphire object, not just good for one client.
 Second, the root cause of bad latency is often not clear.
 Suppose a client experience bad latency on one API.
 Will the latency be reduced if we move the Sapphire object close to the client?
 Maybe, maybe not.
+Quinton: Agreed.
+Placement seems hard.
+Irene mentioned using [Q-learning](https://en.wikipedia.org/wiki/Q-learning) which is non-trivial, and supports the assertion that there is no obvious simple algorithm.
+See also the flow graph discussion above.

 ### ExplicitCodeOffloading 49 Loc
 > Dynamic code offloading with offload call from application